 Kirk Browning

-An image from Sondheim: A Celebration at Carnegie Hall, one of the productions that also features Kirk Browning.
+An image from New York City Opera: A Little Night Music, one of the productions that also features Kirk Browning.

 Kirk Browning